 A quick scroll through your Facebook news feed will remind you that people still love Internet quizzes.
 They just have to be original, highly targeted, and if possible, funny!
 All of these things make social media users more likely to share quiz results on their pages.
-Quizzes are ultimately a clever and completely free way to get existing customers to promote your business.
-Yes, it takes time to create a quiz but these are the sacrifices you have to make in order to build a real following on social media.
+Quizzes are ultimately a smart and completely free way to get existing customers to promote your business.
+Yes, it takes time to create a quiz, but these are the sacrifices you have to make to build a real following on social media.

 5. Behind the Scenes Video Content

-Today’s consumers are biased towards increasingly transparent companies, especially those that sell high-priced or highly important products or services.
-Your videos should be centered your audience’s biggest curiosities about your industry, or a hot topic of debate.
+Today’s consumers are biased towards increasingly transparent companies, especially those that sell high-priced or highly essential products or services.
+Your videos should be centered on your audience’s biggest curiosities about your industry or a hot topic of debate.
 How is your product made?
 What does your company do all day?
 What is a popular misconception about companies like yours?

-But your topic is just step one.
+But coming up with your topic is just step one.
 Next, you have to figure out how to express this information.
-Should you interview members of your team, or just speak directly to your audience yourself?
-The former option allows you to prove the authenticity of your brand identity, or your business’s personality.
+Should you interview members of your team, or only speak directly to your audience yourself?
+The former option allows you to prove the authenticity of your brand identity or your business’s personality.
 This could be very helpful if your brand identity is particularly unique or more aligned with your target audience than your competitors.